-Estimated Earnings for the First Quarter of 2003 and the Year 2003
+Earnings for the First Quarter of 2003

-Although we have not yet completed our internal review of our results of operations for the first quarter of 2003, the following information reflects our expectations with respect to these results based on currently available information.
-We expect our earnings for the first quarter of 2003 will be in the range of \$0.50 to \$0.52 per share, including a loss of \$0.10 per share resulting from the cumulative effect of a change in accounting principle pursuant to the adoption of Emerging Issue Task Force Issue No. 02-3 "Issues Involved in Accounting for Derivative Contracts Held for Trading Purposes and Contracts Involved in Energy Trading and Risk Management Activities," or EITF 02-3, and by the impact of adopting Statement of Financial Accounting Standards No. 143 "Accounting for Asset Retirement Obligations."
+On May 5, 2003, we reported earnings for the first quarter of 2003 of \$0.52 per share, including a loss of \$0.10 per share resulting from the cumulative effect of a change in accounting principle pursuant to the adoption of Emerging Issue Task Force Issue No. 02-3 "Issues Involved in Accounting for Derivative Contracts Held for Trading Purposes and Contracts Involved in Energy Trading and Risk Management Activities," or EITF 02-3, and the adoption of Statement of Financial Accounting Standards No. 143 "Accounting for Asset Retirement Obligations."
 Due to our adoption of EITF 02-3, certain energy marketing activities previously reported on a fair value basis will now be reflected under the accrual method of accounting.
 Income from continuing operations for the first quarter of 2002 was \$0.55 per share.
-The improvement in income from continuing operations from \$0.55 per share in the first quarter of 2002 and the expected range of \$0.60 to \$0.62 per share from continuing operations in the first quarter of 2003 reflects higher oil and gas prices and gas marketing margins, an increase in power sales resulting from higher generation capacity in our power generation segment and improving performance in our communications segment, partially offset by a decrease in earnings at our electric utility due to higher fuel costs and interest expense.
-We expect to report our first quarter financial results during the week of May 5, 2003.
+The improvement in income from continuing operations from \$0.55 per share in the first quarter of 2002 to \$0.62 per share in the first quarter of 2003 reflects higher oil and gas prices and gas marketing volumes and margins, an increase in power sales resulting from higher generation capacity in our power generation segment and improving performance in our communications segment, partially offset by a decrease in earnings at our electric utility due to higher fuel costs and interest expense.